thisshehab/Bypass-403-forbidden/README.md

     - Performing recursive fuzzing to discover endpoints

 3. **Special Character Fuzzing:**
-    - Employing special character fuzzing to identify and test for input validation vulnerabilities.
+    - Employing special character fuzzing to identify and test for input validation vulnerabilities

 4. **POST Method Usage:**
     - Change the request to POST method.